-DRESS CODE - Policy JICA/JICEC
+DRESS CODE - Policy 5-302

 Students are expected to keep themselves well-groomed and neatly dressed at all times.
 Any form of dress or hairstyle which is considered contrary to good hygiene or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school is not be permitted.
-(See Personal Grooming Standards and Clothing Charts on Page 20 for specific examples.)

 Since fashions and name designations for wearing apparel change frequently, the administration, with the advice and counsel of police, faculty, students, and parents, may provide an interpretation of garments that are questionable.

-- Clothing or hairstyles that are detrimental to one's health and safety or the health and safety of others or present a distraction are not permitted. - Clothing shall be modest, clean, and appropriate for school wear. - Students shall not wear: tank tops, halter tops, garments with spaghetti straps, strapless garments, and fishnet stockings.
+- Clothing that is detrimental to one's health and safety or the health and safety of others or present a distraction are not permitted. - Clothing shall be modest, clean, and appropriate for school wear. - Students shall not wear: halter tops, garments with spaghetti straps, strapless garments.
 Garments that are "see-through," cut low, or expose one's midriff are not acceptable.
-Sleeveless garments must extend to the end of the shoulders and fit closely under the arms.
 Clothing should have adequate coverage to allow a full range of motion movement without skin or undergarments showing.
 Undergarments must not be visible.
-Clothing must cover the entire buttocks and extend to a reasonable length to ensure modesty. - Students must remove sunglasses while inside the buildings.
+Clothing must be reasonable in length and assure modesty. - Students must remove sunglasses while inside the buildings.

-- Footwear must be worn for good health and safety.
-Students may not wear "house shoes" or slippers on campus. - Shirts that advertise substances that are illegal for minors are prohibited (e.g. cigarettes, liquor of any kind, drugs).
-Shirts with lewd or sexually suggestive messages are also prohibited.
-Garments identified as gang related attire by school administration and/ or local police departments are prohibited. - Court imposed monitoring devices must be covered at all times. - Outer garments worn over prohibited items do not necessarily make these garments acceptable. - Visible undergarments are prohibited. - Hats, visors, beanies, bandanas, hairnets, hoods and other head covering (exceptions given for Medical and Religious reasons) may not be allowed on campus.
-School administration retains final discretion, please follow your site guidelines. - Chains, hanging belts, and spiked bracelets/necklaces/earrings are prohibited.
+- Footwear must be worn for good health and safety. - Shirts that advertise substances that are illegal for minors are prohibited (e.g. cigarettes, liquor of any kind, drugs).
+Shirts with lewd or sexually suggestive messages are also prohibited. - School administration retains final discretion regarding headwear, please follow your site guidelines.